Coypright Law and Contracts

 When publishing in the Research Information System (=FIS) of the University of Bamberg, you must observe copyright law.
 As soon as you not only want to enter bibliographic data in the FIS, but also publish full texts, you will therefore be asked to select a licence and a contract.

 For a second publication (e.g. if you have already published with a publisher and would now like to additionally publish your publication in the Research Information System), please note your publishing contract: you can only issue a licence that is compatible with this contract.
 If possible, take this into account when deciding where you would like to publish!
-Common regulations of publishers for secondary publications can be found in the SHERPA/RoMEO list.
+Common regulations of publishers for secondary publications can be found in the research tool Open policy finder.

 Granting of rights of use / Publication Contract